CodeChron/fullstack-js-with-meteor-react-docs/add_a_loading_spinner.md

 ```

-You should now see a nice animation appear while your list data loads.
+You should now see an animation appear while your list data loads.